-To gain insights into the level of deforestation in your area, you need to process the imagery---fast.
-Algorithms such as Deforestation Mapping mean that you quickly interpret imagery, saving you time.
+To gain insights into the level of deforestation in your area, you need to process the imagery–fast.
+Algorithms that help with deforestation mapping mean that you quickly interpret imagery, saving you time.

 Tree height is an attribute of forest inventories.
 More importantly, tree height is a key parameter when computing tree biomass.

 So, why is tree biomass computation important?